 When your card still shows up as being active on any of your credit reports, or if a report indicates there’s still a balance on the card after you paid it off, file a dispute with the relevant reporting agency.

-If it is made of plastic, you can prevent credit card fraud by cutting it up with household scissors.
+If your card is made of plastic, cut it up with household scissors.
 Metal may have originally been mailed to you with a prepaid return envelope for disposal.
 Otherwise, you can return metal credit cards to a branch or mail them to your card issuer.
-You can also get in touch with a crafty artist or jeweler friend and see if they can lend you a pair of tinner snips.

-Closing a credit card can affect three key credit score factors.
+Closing a credit card can affect three key credit score factors:

-The best credit scores are awarded to consumers who have both revolving credit products, like credit cards, as well as installment products, like a mortgage or auto loan.
+- Credit mix: The best credit scores are awarded to people who have both revolving credit products, like credit cards, as well as installment products, like a mortgage or auto loan.
+If you cancel your only revolving credit product, that makes the mix on your credit report less diverse and hurts your credit score.

-Alternatives to closing a credit card
+Alternatives to Closing a Credit Card

 Build barriers to prevent overspending

-Nitzsche suggests creating spending impediments if you’re worried about misusing your card.
 “We might encourage a client to make it harder for themselves to impulse-buy,” he says.
 “Some of our clients have even gone as far as to freeze their cards in ice.”

-If creating a credit card popsicle isn’t your style, there are less drastic measures at your disposal as well.
-“These might include not carrying a credit card on your person.
-Not linking your online shopping apps to a line of credit, or setting a very low daily spending limit on the card,” says Nitzsche.
+“These might include not carrying a credit card on you, not linking your online shopping apps to a line of credit, or setting a very low daily spending limit on the card,” says Nitzsche.

 Negotiate your credit card's terms